docker-training/security-workshop/security-labs/trust/step2.md

+# Step 2 - Pulling images by digest

 Pulling by tag is easy and convenient.
 However, tags are mutable, and the same tag can refer to different images over time.
 For example, you can add updates to an image and push the updated image using the same tag as a previous version of the image.
 This scenario where a single tag points to multiple versions of an image can lead to bugs and vulnerabilities in your production environments.

 This is why pulling by **digest** is such a powerful operation.
 Thanks to the content-addressable storage model used by Docker images, we can target pulls to specific image contents by pulling by digest.
 In this step you'll see how to pull by digest.